 Fine Art for 14 - 17 Year Olds

-Immerse yourself in fine art as you spend a week at art college, working alongside a practising artist.
-You will explore and experiment with materials as you find new ways of expressing your ideas.
-To inspire you, we will at look at the work of modern and contemporary artists’...
+Join our Fine Art short course for 14 – 17 year olds and immerse yourself in fine art as you spend a week at art college, working alongside a practising artist.
+You will explore and experiment with materials as you find new ways of expressing your ideas...

 Taught by: Ilga Leimanis.